pipQuasar/ML-DL_practice/README.md

 # 👋Hi!
-This is in a repository where I will save my practice oriented to machine learning and deep learning.
+In this repository I will document my progress in the field of artificial intelligence oriented to machine learning and deep learning.
+I hope you can find something useful ;)

 # 🌐Contribution
 'ia_ml/dl_pratice' is an open source project and we welcome all contributions.
 If you want to collaborate, follow these steps: